Key Takeaways

 Being in an abusive relationship can be isolating, but remember that help is always available.
 If you’ve experienced trauma and you have any of the symptoms listed above, consider consulting a mental health professional.

-At Rula, our care coordinators are available to help you find a trauma-informed therapist who is in-network with your insurance and accepting new clients so that you can be seen as soon as this week.
+At Rula, our care coordinators are available to help you find a trauma-informed therapist who is in-network with your insurance and accepting new clients so that you can be seen as soon as tomorrow.

 Find trauma and PTSD therapy near you